 Free Parking, Parking off Site, Parking on Site, Self-guided Tours

 Oratorical Speech Contest: A Celebration of MLK

-Celebrate the speech-making tradition of Dr. Martin Luther King, Jr. at First African Baptist Church in Dublin, GA where, on April 17, 1944, a young Martin Luther King, Jr., presented his first public speech during an oratorical contest.
+History comes to life in Dublin as children celebrate the speech-making tradition of Dr. Martin Luther King, Jr. at First African Baptist Church in Dublin, Ga. where, on April 17, 1944, a young Martin Luther King, Jr., presented his first public speech during an oratorical contest.

 This contest is open to children in grade 6 or higher and adults.
-There is no entry fee to participate in this...read more
+There is no en...read more